notangelmario/paquet/CONTRIBUTING.md

 Pull requests should be made against:

 - `main` in case of hotfix, doc change, config change
-- `next` in case of improvement, bug fixes or anything else (so they are included in the next release ;))
+- `preview` in case of improvement, bug fixes or anything else (so they are included in the next release ;))

 Pull requests should be reviewed by **at least one person** so they can be merged.